zuazo/chef-handler-sns/README.md

 * `region` - AWS region (optional).
 * `subject` - Message subject string in erubis format (optional).
 * `body_template` - Full path of an erubis template file to use for the message body (optional).
+* `filter_opsworks_activities` - An array of OpsWorks activities to be triggered with (optional).
+When set, everything else will be discarded.

 **Note:** When the machine has an IAM role, will try to read the credentials from ohai.
 So in the best case, you only need to specify the `topic_arn`.